Continuous-variable quantum sensing of a dissipative reservoir: Conclusion

 \section{Conclusion}

-In summary, we employ a harmonic oscillator, which is initially prepared in a squeezed state, acted as a probe to estimate the parameters of the spectral density.
+In summary, we employ a harmonic oscillator, which is initially prepared in a squeezed state, acted as a probe to estimate the parameters of the spectral density of a bosonic reservoir.
 Going beyond the usual Markovian treatment, a SQL-type scaling relation, which can be further optimized by increasing the proportion of squeezing in the initial quantum resource, is revealed.
 To maximize the sensing precision, we analyze the influences of the form of probe-reservoir interaction, the non-Markovianity as well as an external driving field on the sensing performance.
-It is found that the sensing sensitivity the can be significantly improved by including the $px_{k}$-type coupling, which is commonly neglected in the standard Caldeira-Leggett model.
-At low temperature, we find the non-Markovianity can lead to a noncanonical equilibrium state, which contains the information of the spectral density under the influence of decoherence.
+It is found that the sensing sensitivity the can be significantly improved by including $px_{k}$-type coupling, which is commonly neglected in the standard Caldeira-Leggett model.
+At low temperature, we find that the non-Markovianity can lead to a noncanonical equilibrium state, which contains information of the spectral density under the influence of decoherence.
 Using such a non-Markovian effect, our sensing scheme still works in the long-encoding-time regime where the Markovian one completely breaks down.
 Moreover, we propose a dynamical steer protocol, in which an external driving field is applied to the probe, to boost the sensing outcome.
 Our results presented in this paper may provide some theory supports for designing a high-precision quantum sensor.
-Furthermore, due to the importance of the spectral density in the theory of open quantum system, we expect our results to be of interest for understanding and controlling the decoherence.
+Furthermore, due to the importance of the spectral density in the theory of open quantum systems, we expect our results to be of interest for understanding and controlling the decoherence.